Financial Accounting Concepts

 Put simply, it’s a process of reviewing your business’s cash inflows and outflows in order to better understand your financial health.
 This can be done on a monthly or yearly basis and will give you a clear picture of where your money is coming in and going out.

-There are a number of different methods you can use to track your cash flow, but one of the simplest is to create a cash flow statement.
-This document summarizes your cash inflows and outflows for a specific period of time, which can be monthly, quarterly, or yearly.
+There are several different methods you can use to track your cash flow, but one of the simplest is to create a cash flow statement.
+This document summarizes your cash inflows and outflows for a specific period, which can be monthly, quarterly, or yearly.

 Ratio analysis

-Ratio analysis is a tool of financial analysis that is used to evaluate a company’s financial performance.
+Ratio analysis is a financial analysis tool used to evaluate a company’s financial performance.
 Ratios are calculated by dividing one financial statement item by another.
 Financial ratio analysis can be used to assess a company’s liquidity, solvency, profitability, and efficiency.

 This is the most popular and powerful tool which can be used to analyse several performance-related indicators such as sales, profitability, return on investment, share price etc.